Pong: Home version

 Bushnell and Gene Lipkin, Atari's vice-president of sales, approached toy and electronic retailers to sell Home Pong, but were rejected.
 Retailers felt the product was too expensive and would not interest consumers.
 Bushnell contacted Sears after coming across a Magnavox Odyssey advertisement in the sporting goods section of its catalog.
 Atari staff (including Bushnell and Lipkin) discussed the game with a representative, Tom Quinn, who expressed enthusiasm and offered the company an exclusive deal.
 Believing they could find more favorable terms elsewhere, Atari's executives declined and continued to pursue toy retailers.
 In January 1975, Atari staff set up a Home Pong booth at the American Toy Fair (a trade fair) in New York City, but was unsuccessful in soliciting orders due to high price of the unit.

 While at the show, they met Quinn again, and, a few days later, set up a meeting with him to obtain a sales order.
 In order to gain approval from the Sporting Goods department, Quinn suggested Atari demonstrate the game to executives in Chicago.
 Alcorn and Lipkin traveled to the Sears Tower and, despite a technical complication in connection with an antenna on top of the building which broadcast on the same channel as the game, obtained approval.
 Bushnell told Quinn he could produce 75,000 units in time for the Christmas season; however, Quinn requested double the amount.
 Though Bushnell knew Atari lacked the capacity to manufacture 150,000 units, he agreed.
 Atari acquired a new factory through funding obtained by venture capitalist Don Valentine.
 Supervised by Jimm Tubb, the factory fulfilled the Sears order.
-The first units manufactured were branded with Sears' "Tele-Games" name.
+The first units manufactured, branded with Sears' "Tele-Games" name, started to sell around the end of October to mid November 1975 with a 1-year warranty for $98.95 and an additional $7.95 for the optional AC adapter.
 Atari later released a version under its own brand in 1976.